 What our students think of us

 After working for 10 years as a Knowledge and Information Manager, Anne went back to university to follow a degree in ICT.
 End of 2014, she launched (and since then, drives) Le Wagon Brussels.
 End of 2015, she started (and since then leads) Le Wagon Amsterdam.
-An ambassador of Rails Girls, she loves helping others to overcome the sometimes frustrating learning process and seeing the bright light in their eyes when the magic of coding gets unveiled!
+An ambassador of Rails Girls and a co-founder of the Techies Lab, she loves helping others to overcome the sometimes frustrating learning process and seeing the bright light in their eyes when the magic of coding gets unveiled!

 Simon quit his job as an IT Analyst after having read The Pickaxe book and took his first try at Rails by coding his own blog.
 To his surprise this was enough to find a job as a Ruby Programmer and he hasn't looked back ever since.
 Currently the CTO of the crowdfunding platform MyMicroInvest, he is still freelancing as he feels it's the best way to keep growing professionally as a developer.